Bellevue 2044 - Housing

 A landlord's perspective

-by Bill Dennis, over 1 year ago
+by Bill Dennis, about 2 years ago

 I am a small landlord with one rental home a few blocks from my own.
 I maintain the home well and work with my tenants during difficulties.